ManishKadu/Cyber-Security-AI-Agent/README.md

 - **Static data** — reads files, not live log streams.
 Production would use Kafka/Fluentd.
 - **Sequential execution** — agents run in fixed order.
 LangGraph could add dynamic routing.
-- **No autonomous decision-making** — Python code controls the flow, not the AI.
 - **No MCP integration** — all data is local.
 MCP would connect to live SIEM, cloud, and ticketing systems.
 - **Sample CVE data** — RAG uses 15 curated CVEs.
 Production would index the full NVD (200K+ CVEs).